-14. As Trustees searched for a way out of the serious financial/actuarial crisis they knew the Plans were in, they presented a tempting target for the Hedge Fund Seller Defendants.
+17. As Trustees searched for a way out of the serious financial/actuarial crisis they knew the Plans were in, they presented a tempting target for the Hedge Fund Seller Defendants.
 "Hedge funds" is a term that encompasses private (not publicly traded) investment vehicles often structured as limited partnerships, employing what are called "alternative investment strategies" as opposed to conventional investments, such as equities, bonds and mutual funds.
 But the Hedge Fund Sellers sold the KRS Trustees something far more exotic, risky, toxic and expensive than an ordinary hedge fund.
 They sold them hedge funds that invest in other hedge funds.
 Hedge fund sellers like to call these hedge funds "absolute return assets" or "absolute return strategies," indicating they always provide positive returns - which they most certainly don't.
 These funds are also sometimes referred to as "funds of funds" or "funds of hedge funds" vehicles.
 More accurately they are called "Black Boxes" because the investor does not know what these downstream funds put the investors' money into, how they invest this money, what the true fees are or how they are shared among the various funds involved in the chain of funds.
 Further, the investor does not have any way to objectively and independently monitor the investing practices of the downstream funds or to determine or accurately measure the value of their holdings.
-"Black Boxes" are secretive and opaque because of the layers of secrecy placed between the investor and the investment, as downstream fund managers claim their methods, strategies and fees are "propriety," "secret" and cannot be shared.
+"Black Boxes" are secretive and opaque because of the layers of secrecy placed between the investor and the investment, as downstream fund managers claim their methods, strategies and fees are "proprietary," "secret" and cannot be shared.
 When Trustees were sold these vehicles, they lacked adequately trained, experienced staff with expertise in fund of hedge funds to assist them.

-15. Hedge fund sellers, managers, and consultants, like Hedge Fund Sellers here, have found a lucrative victim in the trustees of many public pension funds, as was documented in "ALL THAT GLITTERS IS NOT GOLD: AN ANALYSIS OF US PUBLIC PENSION INVESTMENTS IN HEDGE FUNDS," Roosevelt Institute, November 16, 2015.
+18. Respected authors have addressed the risks to retirees when hedge fund sellers, managers, and consultants, like Hedge Fund Sellers here, identify trustees of public pension funds as highly lucrative targets for their investment products.
+See Dana M. Muir, "Decentralized Enforcement to Combat Financial Wrongdoing in Pensions; What Type of Watchdogs Are Necessary to Keep the Foxes Out of the Henhouses," 53 Am.
+Bus.
+L.J.
+33, 34 (2016).
+These risks were further documented in "ALL THAT GLITTERS IS NOT GOLD: AN ANALYSIS OF US PUBLIC PENSION INVESTMENTS IN HEDGE FUNDS," Roosevelt Institute, November 16, 2015.
 This extensive study concluded that the poor investment returns of hedge funds cost the eleven public pension funds studied \$8 billion in lost investment income while the excessive fees of the hedge funds cost the pension funds \$7 billion.
 The study found that hedge funds provided no protection (or hedge) against volatility and downside loss.
-And for every \$1 of investment returns, the hedge fund fees were an astonishing \$.57.
+And for every \$1 of investment returns, the hedge fund fees were an astonishing \$0.57.
 The Report concluded:

 Our analysis suggests that, despite promises of better and less correlated returns, hedge funds failed to deliver significant benefits to any of the pension finds we reviewed.
-Instead, our findings suggest that hedge funds 17-CI-01348 01/12/2018 michellelerach@me.com collected billions in disproportionately high fees that do not appear justified by performance, while costing public pension funds - and the public employees and taxpayers who fund them - additional billions in lost investment revenue.
+Instead, our findings suggest that hedge funds collected billions in disproportionately high fees that do not appear justified by performance, while costing public pension funds - and the public employees and taxpayers who fund them - additional billions in lost investment revenue.